LizMarlowe-byte/Tech-writing-portfolio/README.md

 # Liz Marlowe - Technical Writing Portfolio
-**Clear, user-first documentation that drives adoption and simplifies complexity.**
+**Clear, user and developer documentation that drives adoption and simplifies complexity.**

 Welcome!
-I'm **Liz Marlowe**, a Senior Content Developer specializing in crafting impactful user-centric documentation across diverse platforms.
+I'm **Liz Marlowe**, a Senior Technical Writer specializing in crafting impactful user-centric documentation across diverse platforms.
 This portfolio demonstrates my ability to create structured, user-focused documentation that improves usability and accelerates adoption.
-Explore the samples below to see how I transform complex technical concepts into clear, actionable documentation.
+Explore the samples below to see how I transform complex technical concepts into intuitive, task-oriented documentation that accelerates user success.

 ## About me